 - (a) Household income shall be determined in accordance with the rules in 24 CFR 93.151.
-At the time of move-in, household income shall not exceed the established extremely low income (ELI) limits or incomes at or below the poverty line, whichever is greater. - (b) The County or subrecipients shall maintain documentation of tenant income eligibility and eligibility in all the following ways, as applicable: - (1) Documentation of enrollment in or eligibility for Medi-Cal benefits. - (2) Documentation of a person's status as Chronically homeless could be captured through any of the following: - a.
+At the time of move-in, household income shall not exceed the established ELI limits, or incomes at or below the poverty line, whichever is greater. - (b) The County or subrecipients shall maintain documentation of tenant income eligibility and eligibility in all the following ways, as applicable: - (1) Documentation of enrollment in or eligibility for Medi-Cal benefits. - (2) Documentation of a person's status as Experiencing chronic homelessness could be captured through any of the following: - a.
 A client's entry and exits documented in a Homeless Management Information System; - b.
 An outreach worker or Case Manager's written observations; or - c.
-A client's self-report of episodes of Homeless and disability status must be done in accordance with procedures established through the local Coordinated Entry System or other procedures established by the County for determining whether a person qualifies as a Homeless and High-cost health user, or Chronically homeless. - (3) Documentation of a person's status as a High-cost health user could be captured through any of the following: - a.
+A client's self-report of episodes of Experiencing homelessness and disability status must be done in accordance with procedures established through the local Coordinated Entry System, or other procedures established by the County for determining whether a person qualifies as Experiencing homelessness, or chronic homelessness, and a High-cost health user. - (3) Documentation of a person's status as a High-cost health user could be captured through any of the following: - a.
 Discharge summaries; or - b.
-An outreach worker's, case manager's or local County's health department written observations.
+An outreach worker's, case manager's, or local County's health department written observations.